 Each year the 10-Year Capital Highway Investment Plan compares planned and programmed investments to the guidance established in MnSHIP.
-Figure 10 (pg.
-22) shows the comparison between the 10-Year CHIP investment and the investment in years 3-12 of MnSHIP (2016-2025).
+Figure 9 shows the comparison between the 10-Year CHIP investment and the investment in years 4-13 of MnSHIP (2017-2026)2.
 The investment mix for this ten year period is very similar to the investments identified in MnSHIP with only a few exceptions.
 These are:

-- Project Support is significantly higher in the 10-Year Investment Plan than 2013 MnSHIP direction.
-MnDOT districts identified this category as growing in the coming years.
-In the next few years, MnDOT will be delivering a large program of projects.
-As the program grows and one-time funding occurs such as Corridors of Commerce and the recently passed Omnibus bonding bill, MnDOT must increasingly rely on consultants to design and deliver projects. - RCIP investment is much lower in the 10-Year Investment Plan as compared to MnSHIP guidance.
-While working through the Investment Plan process this year, MnDOT districts were presented with many constraints to funding their core assets and projects.
-Given the needs in these categories, RCIPs were not seen as needing as great a level of funding as identified in MnSHIP. - A shift towards asset management activities and meeting pavement and bridge performance targets. - Increased investment through Ch.
-152 and alignment of bridge projects with pavement projects by districts has led to more efficient use of funds and fewer bridge projects in post-STIP years.
+- Project Support is significantly higher in the 10-year CHIP than the 2013 MnSHIP direction.
+Since MnSHIP was completed in 2013, districts have been seeing increases in their Project Support costs.
+For this CHIP, districts included the expected costs for Project Support which were well above the 2013 MnSHIP guidance.
+Project Support costs include rightof-way, consultant services, supplemental agreements, and construction incentives. - RCIP investment is much lower in the 10-year CHIP as compared to MnSHIP guidance.
+While working through the plan process this year, MnDOT districts were presented with many constraints to funding their core assets and projects.
+Given the needs in these categories, RCIPs were not seen as needing as great a level of funding as identified in MnSHIP. - A shift towards asset management activities and meeting pavement and bridge performance targets. - Alignment of bridge projects with pavement projects by districts has led to more efficient use of funds. - 2 An update to MnSHIP with new investment direction will be complete by January 2017